IBP-0/lisa-bot/README.md

 to <https://discord.com/api/oauth2/authorize?client_id=263671526279086092&permissions=51200&scope=bot> and confirm your server.

-## Setting Up Lisa yourself
+## Setting Up Lisa Yourself

-After you cloned the repository, running `npm ci --prod` from your CLI should install all dependencies.
+After you cloned the repository via Git, running `npm ci --prod` from your CLI should install all dependencies.
 Then, add your discord API token to the environment variables as `DISCORD_TOKEN`.
-After you've done that, running `npm run serve` will start the bot.
+After you've done that, running `npm run start` will start the bot.